marvinisaac/by/src/dnd/solo/white-dragons-blood/welcome-to-phandalin.md

     Thank you.
 I'll go ahead and check the town.
 ```

 On her way in, she first sees the town's general store.
-They have come prepared so she continue walking.
+They have come prepared so she continues walking.
 She sees the two-story inn and she thinks for a second...

 ```
     FRANCINE (TO HERSELF)
     The sun is still up, we have a lot of time.
 ```

-Almost next to the inn, just across the street, is what looks to be the town hall.
+Almost next to the inn, across the street, is what looks to be the town hall.
 It has stone walls, a wooden roof, and a tall bell tower at the back.
 Curiously, the door is closed.
-There are some notices at the board, all written by the same hand.
+There are some notices on the board, all written by the same hand.
 The largest of the four read:

 ::: tip NOTICE ADVENTURERS
 For any questions, knock on the house at the back.